 2. Image and iFrame Optimization

-Media files and images are one of the most significant resources for website owners.
-Also, one of the biggest reasons websites take so long to load.
+Recent updates have combined Image and iFrame Optimization into a single section.
+Media files and images are among website owners’ most significant resources and one of the biggest reasons websites take so long to load.

 Optimize your images before uploading them to a website.
 To compress or resize your photos, use online tools like Image Resizer or software features like Adobe Photoshop’s save-to-web.